1. Crawling

 4. Region classification

-Each vendor is classified by ownership region: US, EU, EEA, UK, Switzerland, China, Global or Unknown.
-The classification is based on where the parent company is incorporated, not on where data physically resides; a US-owned vendor with EU data centres is still classified as US because data-access requests (FISA 702, Cloud Act) are governed by ownership.
+Each vendor is classified by ownership region.
+The classification is based on where the parent company is incorporated, not where data physically resides.
+A US-owned vendor with EU data centres is still classified as US because data-access requests (FISA 702, Cloud Act) are governed by ownership.

 5. The EU Independence Score

 The score is an experimental signal, not a compliance rating.
-It starts at 100 and we subtract:
+It starts at 100 and three penalty components are subtracted:

-When you view a report, the score card shows the full breakdown so you can see exactly how each component contributed.
+The score card in your report shows a full breakdown so you can see exactly how each component contributed, along with a confidence indicator.

 6. What we don't do